malpern/cursor-mirror/readme.md

    - Grant screen recording permission when prompted
    - Use Preview tab to position capture viewport
    - Use Encoding tab to configure and start streaming
+   - Use Server tab to start the HTTP server and get stream access
-   - Access HLS stream at the configured URL
+   - Access HLS stream at the provided URL or scan the QR code with a mobile device

 ## Project Structure

 ```
 Sources/
 ├── CursorWindow/         # Main application code
+│   ├── Views/            # SwiftUI views
+│   ├── ViewModels/       # View models for SwiftUI
+│   └── Utilities/        # Helper classes and utilities
 └── CursorWindowCore/     # Core functionality
     ├── HLS/              # Core HLS implementation
     │   ├── HLSManager    # HLS streaming management